Interested in creating courses and membership products?

 Have you heard about ActiveMember360 and were wondering if it could help you protect your course or membership content?

-Great, because in this article I will be covering not only what ActiveMember360 can do and why it could well be a perfect membership site solution for you't do, the limitations it has and why it might be best for you to avoid it entirely.
+Great, because in this article I will cover not only what ActiveMember360 can do and why it could be a perfect membership site solution for you, to the limitations it has and why it might be best for you to avoid it entirely.

 But why listen to me?
 Here's a quick bit of backstory.

 I first stumbled on ActiveMember360 in 2016.

 At the time, I had been toying with numerous free and inexpensive membership site plugins for WordPress...and I was almost at the end of my rope.
 It seemed that I just couldn't get them to do what I wanted.

 They all showed glimmers of promise, until the eventual disappointment would come.
 The realization of the wasted hours invested in trying to get the membership to work as it should.
 Time that you will never get back.

 Then, I found ActiveMember360 and signed up for the free trial.

 It was completely different to any of the other membership plugins for WordPress that I had tried.
 Once I saw what it could do, I began to have hope at last; "THIS" had been what I was looking for the whole time and didn't realize it.

 I experimented with it, made short tutorial videos about it and next thing you know I created the first course for AM360 back in 2017 on Udemy as well as shared an early version of the full course with The Active Marketer membership.